December 20, 2012

 Method:

-1. Place the cherries in a non-reactive heavy-bottomed pot.
-Add about 4 cups of water, bring to a rapid boil over medium-high heat.
+1. Place the cherries in a non-reactive, heavy-bottomed pot.
+Add 4 cups of water, bring to a rapid boil over medium-high heat.
 Reduce the heat and simmer on medium-low heat for 15 minutes.
-Don't leave the boiling jam unattended.
-Stir frequently and remove any foam if necessary.
+Do not leave the pot unattended.
+Stir frequently and skim off any foam if needed.

-2. Place a mesh colander into a large glass bowl.
-Remove the pot from the heat and pour the content into the colander.
+2. Set a mesh colander over a large glass bowl.
+Remove the pot from the heat and pour the contents into the colander.

-3. Mash the cornelian cherries with a potato masher or put them through a food mill and remove the pits.
+3. Mash the cornelian cherries with a potato masher or pass them through a food mill to separate and remove the pits.

-4. Return strained liquid back into the pot, add juice of a lime, sugar, cardamom powder and bring to a boil on medium-high heat.
-Let the mixture boil for about 5 minutes, stirring frequently.
-Reduce the heat, add rose water, simmer on medium-low heat for 20-30 minuets or until it thickens.
+4. Return the strained liquid to the pot, including any pitted flesh that remains.
+Add lime juice, sugar, and cardamom powder, and bring to a boil over medium-high heat.
+Boil for about 5 minutes, stirring frequently.
+Reduce the heat, add rose water, and simmer on medium-low heat for 20-30 minutes or until the jam thickens.

 5. Remove from heat and allow to cool.